Trained as a paleopathologist, palaeoparasitologist, physical anthropologist, medical historian, and children's orthopaedic surgeon.

 President of the Paleopathology Association 2015-2017 (worldwide organisation for the study of ancient diseases).

-Founding Editor of the Cambridge Studies in Human Bioarchaeology and Osteoarchaeology book series, to be published by Cambridge University Press.
+Founding Editor of the Cambridge Studies in Human Bioarchaeology and Osteoarchaeology book series, published by Cambridge University Press.

 The interaction between humans and parasites throughout evolution.